-Scoliosis Awareness Month is coming to a close and to wrap things up, Gillette expert Danielle Harding, PA-C breaks down five things to know if you or a loved one have been diagnosed with this common spine condition.
+June is Scoliosis Awareness Month and to kick things off, Gillette expert Danielle Harding, PA-C breaks down five things to know if you or a loved one have been diagnosed with this common spine condition.

 1. There is more than one type of scoliosis.

 Scoliosis is a sideways curve of the spine.
 This is a common condition that can leave the spine looking like an “S” or a “C,” rather than a straight line down the back.
 Some curves in the spine are normal and help with balance and the ability to stand upright—it is a sideways curvature of the spine that indicates scoliosis.